Level 3 ASPs

 What do you need to do?

-- Please download the latest version here and start using it.
+- Please download the latest version and start using it.

-- Remember every project needs to include a new excel spreadsheet as part of the Design Submission.
+- Remember that very project needs to include this excel spreadsheet with the design submission.

 - Communicate this information to relevant members of your organisation.